nikodunk/blog/content/startup-updates-9.md

 * Revenue: $480

 # Product:
-* Clearcover integration
+* Clearcover integration finally completed
+* First revenue

 # Experiments/Hypothesis run:

-* Landing Page for EV Insurance
-	* We know this is a problem.
 * Spent a month getting the clearcover integration live (3 weeks from call to live but the 4th of July week slowed everything down).
 * Re-launched with new content once Clearcover API partnership live.
 * Marketing: Content
 	* Wrote 3 pieces.
 	* All 3 team members wrote a blog piece & I posted to Reddit.
 		* Results:
 			* 1000 total reads
-				* 15 quote requests
+			* 15 quotes completed
+			* 4 purchase intents ($160 revenue)
-				* 0 purchases (ie. $0 revenue)
+			* ? purchases
 		* Learnings:
 			* Validated that people will click through the checkout flow.
 This was our main worry – that the form was now too long.
 			* New problem: When followed up over email – without exception, feedback is that it's more expensive than Geico.
+			* Still purchase intent given though even if didn't complete purchase: $40 per clickthrough.

-		* New experiment:
+	* Quote API experiment:
 		* Pre-set the coverages to _minimum_ coverages -> insurance will seem more affordable by default.
-			* Suhas wrote 1 more blog piece create & post to Reddit.
+		* Clearcover told us not legal to pre-set coverages so back to original API.
+		* 5 purchase intents ($200 revenue)
+		* ? purchases (can't track as still handing off to partner)

 * Results:
 	* Went viral on Google Search through Android search.
 	* 15 more quote requests.
-				* 9 purchase intents -> $360 revenue.

 * "Other bet" with Suhas.